 Accredited Paralegal Committee profile

-What made you pursue a career as a paralegal?
+What made you pursue a career as a solicitor?

 Why did you decide to join the committee?

-What are the main issues the committee has to address at present?
+What are the main issues you think the committee has to address at the moment?

 What’s your top tip for accredited paralegals?

-If you could change only one thing, what would it be?
+If you could change one thing for accredited paralegals, what would it be?

 While attaining accreditation involves a huge amount of hard work and is a great achievement, for many paralegals it marks just the start of a new chapter in their career.
 I would love there to be further opportunities for paralegals to have their continuing development and growing expertise formally recognised after accreditation.

 At the moment I am studying for a part-time LLM.
 I also enjoy a weekly pub quiz, I am a bit of a foodie and love music.